fletchel/DL2-CALM/blogpost.md

 Note also that the odd appearance of the curves near the bottom of the ROUGE range is because low confidence thresholds tend to lead to bad ROUGE scores and very long generations - therefore the decrease in inference time per token is drowned out by the increase in generation length.
 It is unclear why low confidence thresholds tend to lead to long generations, but this pattern was also observed by the authors of FREE [12].

 ## Calibration
 The purpose of this section is primarily reproductive, although we also display our contributions where possible.
 Specifically, for the CNN-DM dataset, we perform the experiments of Appendix B1, albeit with the smaller T5 model as discussed above.
 As explained in the section summarising the statistical methods of CALM, there are two dissimilarity measures.
-Throughout all these plots, $\epsilon = 0.05.$ We start with risk:
+Throughout all these plots, $\epsilon = 0.05.$
 ### Risk consistency
  Figure 1 shows the RogueL values plotted against delta values for different early exit measure approaches for risk consistency, both the confidence measures of the paper (softmax and vanilla_classifer), as well as our own contributions.
 We see an initial increase in RogueL values for the measures softmax and the classifier from 0.2 to 0.4, after which we observe a steady value for RougeL around 0.2.
 When compared with Figure B2(a) of the paper, we observe identical trends; early growth before stabilisation around a risk dissimilarity of .2.
 In the paper figure, the risk asymptote is slightly lower at .1, this could be explained by the larger model and more extensive fine-tuning used there.

 <p align="center">
   <img src="./plots/calibration/delta_vs_dissimilarity_risk.png">